dcos/dcos-e2e/docs/cli/source/install-python.rst

 ..
 This has been tested by using:
 .. $ docker run -it vcatechnology/linux-mint bash
 .. and
-.. $ docker run -it Ubuntu bash
+.. $ docker run -it ubuntu bash

 .. substitution-prompt:: bash

    apt update -y && \
    apt install -y software-properties-common && \
-   apt upgrade -y python3-apt && \
+   apt upgrade -y python-apt && \
    add-apt-repository -y ppa:deadsnakes/ppa && \
+   apt update -y && \
    apt upgrade -y gcc python3-dev python3.6-dev libffi-dev libssl-dev git python3-pip

 If you are not in a virtualenv, you may have to use ``sudo`` before the following command, or ``--user`` after ``install``.